-- Pro rata earnings within period for new or terminated employees - this is displayed when an employee, set up with default standard hours, has either commenced employment or terminated employment mid-pay period and so pro-rata hours have been calculated.
+- Employee had a start/termination date within the pay period - this is displayed when an employee, set up with default standard hours, has either commenced employment or terminated employment mid-pay period and so pro-rata hours have been calculated.
 This warning acts as a reminder to check the employee's pro-rata hours have been calculated correctly.

 - Previously terminated employee - this is displayed when an inactive employee who has previously been terminated appears in the pay run.